JackDougherty/fusion-point-polygon-legend/README.md

 - See tutorial in Fusion Tables templates section of *Data Visualization for All* book at http://DataVizForAll.org

 ## TO DO
-- update this template from current version of http://derekeder.com/searchable_map_template/
+- update to v1.4 of Derek's template http://derekeder.com/searchable_map_template/